 It’s a good idea to scan the area around ATMs before you use them.
 Be aware of anyone standing close by and always check the machine to see if it’s been tampered with before you use it.

 Things to look out for are devices attached to the machine – some are more obvious than others.
 If you do see something suspicious contact the police and the bank.

 Remember, if it doesn’t look or feel right then steer clear and, if possible, go inside the bank where it will be safer.
 And always keep a regular check on your transactions.

-When you have left the ATM, put your card away immediately.
+When you've left the ATM, put your card away immediately.

-Finally, be careful with contactless cards.
-You can obtain a card holder to prevent your card details from being inadvertently read.
+You should also be careful with contactless cards.
+You can get a card holder to prevent your card details being inadvertently read.